rafialikhan/cors-escape/README.md

 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.

+**Forked and hosted at
+https://cors-escape.herokuapp.com/ So if you want to use this, use this url instead of cors-anywhere mentioned in the docs below.

 ## Example

 ```javascript